Pubic lice (Phthirus pubis) are tiny parasitic insects that live on coarse human body hair, such as pubic hair.

 The life cycle of pubic lice

 Pubic lice live for one to three months.
 During this time, the female louse can lay up to 300 eggs.
-The eggs hatch after 6 to 10 days, and two to three weeks later the lice reach maturity and can start reproducing.
+The eggs hatch after 6 to 10 days, and the lice reach maturity and can start reproducing two to three weeks later.

-When not on a human body, pubic lice can live for up to 24 hours.
-However, the lice depend on human blood to survive so they rarely leave the body other than to move to another person.
+When not on a human body, pubic lice can live for around 24 to 48 hours.
+However, the lice depend on human blood to survive, so they rarely leave the body other than to move to another person.
 Pubic lice do not live on other animals.

 Diagnosing pubic lice